 PLA Definition and Comparison to PLA+

 PLA is one of the most commonly used thermoplastics.
-Unlike other thermoplastics, typically petroleum-based, PLA is made from lactic monomers extracted from natural crops like corn or sugarcane.
+Unlike other thermoplastics, which are typically petroleum-based, PLA is made from lactic monomers extracted from natural sources such as corn or sugarcane.
 Polylactic acid was first synthesized through polycondensation in 1845 by Théophile-Jules Pelouze.
 In 1932, Wallace Hume Carothers and his team synthesized PLA into a polymer material.
 Dupont later patented this process in 1954.

 Since it’s derived from natural sources, PLA is eco-friendly and biodegradable.
-It has characteristics similar to polypropylene (PP) or polyethylene (PE).
+It exhibits characteristics similar to those of polypropylene (PP) or polyethylene (PE).
 PLA can be used in 3D printers, injection molding machines, and extruders.
 PLA is preferred over PLA+ for general-purpose 3D printing because it’s easy to print, doesn’t require a heated build platform, and is highly affordable.
-To learn more, see our article on What is PLA.

-The parts in the image below were 3D printed by Xometry in various colors of PLA:
+The parts in the image below were 3D printed by Xometry using our online 3D printing service in various colors of PLA:

 Listed below are some advantages of PLA vs. PLA+:

-- PLA is inexpensive and readily available since PLA is the most commonly used filament for 3D printing.
+- It is inexpensive and readily available since PLA is the most commonly used filament for 3D printing.

-- PLA is an environmentally-friendly “bioplastic” since it is derived from cornstarch and sugarcane.
+- PLA is an environmentally friendly “bioplastic,” as it is derived from cornstarch and sugarcane.

-- PLA is easy to print due to the low temperatures needed to extrude PLA, which eliminates the need for a heated build platform.
+- It is easy to print due to the low temperatures needed to extrude PLA, which eliminates the need for a heated build platform.

 Listed below are the disadvantages of PLA vs. PLA+:

-- Its low impact strength makes PLA-printed parts unsuitable for parts requiring high mechanical strength for load-bearing.
+- Its low impact strength makes PLA-printed parts unsuitable for applications requiring high mechanical strength for load-bearing purposes.

 - The slower crystallization rate of PLA can lead to poor dimensional control.
 This is due to PLA’s short monomer length.